Skip to content

 Which 3D printing process should I choose?

-Use FDM for low-cost functional prototypes, SLA for fine detail and smoother surfaces, and SLS for durable nylon parts or complex support-free geometry.
+Use FDM for low-cost functional prototypes, SLA for fine detail and smoother surfaces, and FDM nylon for durable functional parts.

 READY TO SEND